 I’m Anthony Didlake and I’m an Assistant Professor in the Department of Meteorology and Atmospheric Science at Penn State University.
-My primary research is on using radars (land-based, airborne, spaceborne) and numerical models to examine the dynamics of tropical cyclones.
-This research explores tropical cyclone formation, changes in intensity and structure, and environmental interactions.
+My primary research is on using radars (land-based, airborne, spaceborne) and numerical models to examine the cloud processes of tropical cyclones.
+This research explores changes in intensity and structure, environmental interactions, and tropical cyclone microphysics.
 Understanding these processes is crucial for making accurate forecasts of hurricane impacts.
-In addition to hurricanes, my interests include examining mesoscale precipitation processes mainly using airborne and spaceborne radars.
+In addition to hurricanes, my interests include mesoscale convection and Doppler radar retrieval techniques.

 If you are interested in my research and are interested in pursuing a M.S. or Ph.D. in Meteorology, please contact me via email.